Learn How to Forecast the Weather with an Online Weather Forecasting Certificate

 Why a Weather Forecasting Certificate Online at Penn State?

 75 Years of Teaching and Research — The meteorology and atmospheric science department at Penn State, with more than 75 years of rich traditions in teaching, research, and community service, is one of the most highly regarded programs in the United States.

 Our faculty continue to pioneer research in areas such as weather communications, severe storms, tropical cyclones, weather risk, and more.
 This online program uses cutting-edge forecasting techniques as well as innovative conceptual models to help you learn more about the science of meteorology.
 Interactive, web-based animations can help you to develop operational forecasting skills and gain keen insights into how the atmosphere works.

 You Can Earn College Credits — By successfully completing this certificate program, you will earn 12 credits, which you may be able to apply toward a bachelor's degree at Penn State or another accredited institution.

 Who Should Apply?

-Hobbyists, storm chasers, weather forecasters, or other professionals who rely on weather data to perform their job duties successfully can all benefit from this program, as well as:
+Hobbyists, storm chasers, weather forecasters, or other professionals who rely on weather data to perform their job duties successfully can all benefit from this program, as can:

 - sailing enthusiasts and pilots who rely on meteorological data to chart courses or plan flights